top of page

 Integration with Organisational Culture

-Beyond these individual components, it's crucial to recognise how risk culture integrates with the broader organisational culture.
+Beyond these individual components, it's crucial to recognise how this critical component integrates with the broader organisational culture.
 This integration ensures that risk management is not a standalone practice but woven into the fabric of the organisation.
 For instance:

 • In a company with a strong innovation culture, risk-taking may be encouraged to foster creativity.
-The risk culture aligns with the broader organisational culture, creating a synergy that promotes calculated risk-taking in pursuit of innovation.
+It aligns with the broader organisational culture, creating a synergy that promotes calculated risk-taking in pursuit of innovation.

-• In contrast, an organisation with a conservative culture may prioritise risk mitigation and adherence to established protocols, reflecting a risk culture that aligns with the broader emphasis on stability and reliability.
+• In contrast, an organisation with a conservative culture, potentially exhibiting significant cultural silos, may prioritise risk mitigation and adherence to established protocols, reflecting an organisational culture that aligns with the broader emphasis on stability and reliability.

 Understanding this integration is pivotal for organisations seeking to build a cohesive culture that effectively navigates challenges and opportunities while staying true to its core values.
 By aligning risk culture with broader organisational culture, companies can create a harmonised approach to risk management that resonates at every level of the organisation.